MuhammaDIY125/exam4/README.md

 # Kaggle Competition
  The 4th month exam was conducted in competitive style on www.kaggle.com.
 The maximum number of team members should be 2 people.
-As always, I and my groupmate Jahangir became a team
+As always, I and my groupmate Jahongir became a team

 #  Bank Customer Churn Prediction
 ## What is the project about?